-There is a common misconception that personalisation is inherently more expensive than traditional forms of support, despite all the evidence to the contrary (Glasby et al, 2010).
+There is a common misconception that personalisation is inherently more expensive than traditional forms of support despite all the evidence to the contrary.

+(Glasby, 2010)

-A simpler question is whether the significant improvements in reported outcomes can be explained simply by an increase in funding.
-We therefore examine all the available data on costs in Table 1, below, which shows average package sizes and the contribution from each funding source.
+A simpler question is to ask whether the significant improvements in reported outcomes can simply be explained by an increase in funding.
+We can therefore examine all the available data on costs below.